mmann1123/pyGIS/pygis/docs/b_python_by_example.md

 You should have read the {ref}`lecture <getting_started>` on getting started with Python before beginning this one.

+## Understanding Data Structures

+In computer science, data structures are a way of organizing and storing data to perform operations efficiently.
+In Python, data structures come in various types, such as lists, tuples, sets, dictionaries, and more.
+Each data structure has its own characteristics and use cases.

+For example, lists are mutable sequences of elements, and you can add, remove, or modify elements easily.
+Dictionaries, on the other hand, use key-value pairs to store data, making it easy to retrieve values based on their corresponding keys.

+Throughout this course, we'll use data structures to represent and manipulate data in various Python programs.

+## Indentation in Python

+In Python, indentation is crucial for defining the structure of the code.
+Unlike many other programming languages that use braces ({}) to delimit code blocks, Python uses indentation.
+The number of spaces or tabs at the beginning of a line determines which code block the line belongs to.

+For example, in a `for` loop or `if` statement, the indented block of code represents what will be executed if the condition is met.
+Indentation must be consistent and usually follows the standard of four spaces.

+Now that we have an understanding of data structures and indentation, let's move on to writing some Python code examples.

 ## The Task: Plotting a White Noise Process

 Suppose we want to simulate and plot the white noise process